 Alternative solutions questioned the DNA double helix model, but not semi-conservative replication.
 For example, one idea was to assume that the two chains are not wound around a common axis, but instead are simply pushed together (plectonemic coiling), which would require no unwinding and no rotation.
 This possibility, although it appeared remote, was not rigorously ruled out until much later in a paper by Crick, Wang, and Bauer in 1979 (J. Mol.
 Biol, 129: 449–461).

-Dig Deeper 2: The idea for using density for physical separation.
+Dig Deeper 2: The idea for using density for separation

 The idea for using density as a separation method came to me early in 1954 while I was a first-year graduate student at Caltech listening to a lecture by the great French scientist Jacques Monod.
 Monod was describing the problem of regulation of an enzyme called beta-galactosidase.
 If the bacteria were growing in a medium without lactose (a sugar), the enzyme activity was very low.
 When lactose or a chemical analogue of lactose was added, the enzyme activity was induced.
 The question was how?
 One model was that the enzyme was always there, but is inactive unless lactose is around.
 Another model (the correct one) was that the enzyme is synthesized de novo after the inducer is added.
 I thought that it might be possible to measure new enzyme and distinguish it from old enzyme if the enzyme was synthesized from heavier building blocks (amino acids).
 How could one make heavier building blocks?
 I thought that deuterium (a heavy isotope of hydrogen; 2H) might be the answer.
 If one grew bacteria in heavy water (2H2O) and switched to normal water (1H2O) when one added inducer, then any newly synthesized beta-galactosidase would have had a greater density than the pre-existing beta-galactosidase.
 I never did the experiment, but the idea primed me for the DNA replication problem.

-Dig Deeper 3: The role of the centrifuge in the Meselson–Stahl experiment.
-Matt describes briefly how this technique evolved.
+Dig Deeper 3: The role of the centrifuge in the Meselson–Stahl experiment

 The first paper (see the reference list) that Frank and I wrote together (along with Jerome Vinograd) was on the method and theory of using centrifugation in an equilibrium density gradient, which showed that this method not only could separate molecules but could also be used as a tool to determine their molecular weights.
 This work was also part of my PhD thesis at Caltech.
 When I presented this work at my thesis defense, the great physicist Richard Feynman was on the examination committee, along with Pauling, Vinograd, and one of Pauling's post-docs who taught me X-ray crystallography.
 Feynman had not read the thesis but did so during the defense.
 I presented my rather long mathematical derivation showing that macromolecules in a density gradient in a centrifugal field would be distributed in a Gaussian manner about the position of neutral buoyancy with the width dependent upon the square root of the molecular weight.
 Feynman then went to the blackboard and, on the spot, produced a much shorter derivation of the same thing, modeled on the wave function for the quantum mechanical harmonic oscillator.
 Feynman writes about our experiment in his jolly book, Surely You're Joking, Mr. Feynman.